addff/2310-ITT440/10% Individual Assignment/MOHD HAMIZAN/README.md

 ## 2. Significance

-i) Dash allows users to leverage their existing Python skills to build web-based applications.
+i.
+Dash allows users to leverage their existing Python skills to build web-based applications.

-ii) It enables the creation of interactive and customizable data visualizations, such as graphs, charts, and dashboards, providing a way to communicate data insights effectively.
+ii.
+It enables the creation of interactive and customizable data visualizations, such
+	as graphs, charts, and dashboards, providing a way to communicate data insights effectively.

-iii) It allows for quick prototyping and development of interactive web applications, saving time and effort for developers who need to showcase their data analysis or models in a user-friendly format.
+iii.
+It allows for quick prototyping and development of interactive web applications, saving time and effort
+	for developers who need to showcase their data analysis or models in a user-friendly format.

 iv)	Dash has a growing community, providing ample resources, documentation, and support.
-This fosters a collaborative environment for developers to learn and share their knowledge.
+This fosters a collaborative
+	environment for developers to learn and share their knowledge.

 ## 3. Demonstrate

 To use Dash on a Linux system, you'll need Python installed and then you can follow these steps:

 i.
 Make sure you have Python installed on your Linux system.
 You can check if it's installed by opening a terminal and typing python

 	/* --version or python3 --version

 ii.
 Install Dash: You'll need to install the Dash library for Python.
 You can use pip, which is a package manager for Python.

 	/*  pip install dash

 iii.
 Create a Dash App: Once you have Dash installed, you can create your Dash application.
 You can use a text editor or an IDE like Visual Studio Code, Sublime Text, or any other of your choice.

 	/*	Here's a basic example of a Dash app: